 “Ever feel socked in by brain fog?
 That’s the cloudy quality at work,” says Kate O’Donnell, an Ayurvedic practitioner, yoga instructor, and author of Everyday Ayurveda Cooking for a Calm, Clear Mind.
 “Foods that clog the channels increase this feeling,” she says.
 The top offenders?
 Cold milk and cheese, white flour, trans fats, toxic chemicals, alcohol, pharmaceutical or recreational drugs, and avoiding exercise.
 “A clear head results from foods that digest clearly and do not leave a residue.
 These include fruits and vegetables with a high-water content, clear soups, herbal teas, water, and meditation.”

 Day 28.
 Swap Manuka Honey for Sugar in Coffee

 Substituting Manuka honey for other sweeteners gives you a sweeter coffee that’s easier to process and provides you with other important nutrients like antioxidants, minerals, enzymes, and vitamins.
 Manuka honey also tastes great in iced tea, lemonade, lattes, punch, and other sweetened beverages.
 Manuka honey comes from New Zealand.
 Look for high-quality, non-GMO brands such as Wedderspoon.

-While physical activity is definitely necessary, beneficial, and burns more calories than sitting around or sleeping, it won’t beat an unhealthy or overly generous diet.
+While physical activity is a great way to nourish mind and body and burns more calories than sitting around or sleeping, it won’t beat an unhealthy or overly generous diet.
 As a rule of thumb, walking or running a mile burns about 100 calories.
 Are you willing to literally go the extra mile to burn off a single 100-calorie snack pack or a 300-calorie donut?